vegaprotocol/ethdenver2022/README.md

 Liquidity Provision (LP) is on one of the central concepts of Vega.
 So for this challenge, winning bounty awards will go to the teams that create the most impressive LP bots (also commonly known as Market Making bots!).

 Vega aims to bring decentralised derivatives trading to anyone on earth by making market creation permissionless.
-There’s one gotchya though: those markets will only be truly useful if their participants can trade there with sufficient liquidity.
+There’s one gotcha though: those markets will only be truly useful if their participants can trade there with sufficient liquidity.
 That’s why liquidity incentives have always taken a prominent part in the design of the protocol.
 They are built so that markets can operate with sufficient liquidity at all times and structured in such a way that market makers should find it attractive to support even the nascent markets that haven’t been traded anywhere else yet.

 After learning about the LP concepts on Vega, teams will need to research and code one or more bots following a market neutral strategy against a [specific Vega network](#important-setup-and-test-market-information) chosen by us.